mgsloan/mgsloan-site/posts/polarizer-glasses/post.md

 ![polarizer glasses selfie
 ](./images/selfie.jpg)

-This was directly inspired by a comment from [u/elonfutz][] in [a reddit thread][digital nomad deskless ergo] for one of my blog posts:
+The idea to build these was directly inspired by a comment from [u/elonfutz][] in [a reddit thread][digital nomad deskless ergo] about one of my blog posts:

-> On another note, I had a special pair of polarized sunglasses made
+> I had a special pair of polarized sunglasses made with the polarizer
-> with the polarizer specifically tuned at the 45 degree angle to
+> specifically tuned at the 45 degree angle to match my laptop
-> match my laptop monitor.
-They're real nice when working
+> monitor.
+They're real nice when working outside.
+They darken the
-> outside.
-They darken the world, but not your screen.
-Each
+> world, but not your screen.
+Each laptop/screen might have a
-> laptop/screen might have a different angle, so I can't use them with
+> different angle, so I can't use them with just any screen.
+You might
-> just any screen.
-You might consider having some made for your
+> consider having some made for your outdoor use.
-> outdoor use.

-Brilliant!
-I love the idea of reducing glare while keeping the screen appearing the same.
-Though I think there are [plenty of viable ways to use your computer on sunny days][working with sun], polarized glasses like these help too.
+I love this idea!
+It allows reducing glare without reducing screen brightness.
+While I think there are [plenty of viable ways to use your computer on sunny days][working with sun], polarized glasses like these help too.

-You might wonder why I would go through the trouble of building glasses.
-After all, polarized sunglasses exist, you'd think something like that might be sufficient.
-See the ["Other options considered" section][] for more info on that topic.
+You might wonder why I would go through the trouble of building polarizer glasses.
+After all, polarized sunglasses exist, it'd be reasonable to think something like that might be sufficient.
+See the ["Other options considered" section][] for more on that topic.

 [working with sun]: https://mgsloan.com/posts/deck-desk/#working-with-sun-constructed-shade
 [digital nomad deskless ergo]: https://www.reddit.com/r/digitalnomad/comments/fph6d2/deskless_ergonomic_setups/flq4top